Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: Arithmetic intersection theory

 \begin{rem} There is a canonical linear map from the space of vertical $\mathbb{R}$-cycles to the space of arithmetic $\mathbb{R}$-cycles of~$X$, given by~$Y\mapsto(Y,(0)_\sigma)$.
 In the following, we will often identify a vertical $\mathbb{R}$-cycle $Y$ of $X$ with its image under this map. \end{rem}

 \begin{rem} Another natural equivalent possibility for the definition of $\mathbb{R}$-arithmetic cycles of $X$ is to consider Green currents, instead for the set of all embeddings of $K$ in~$\mathbb{C}$, just for their family up to conjugation (that is the set of infinite places of~$K$).
 The formulas for the arithmetic intersection product and pairing that we recall in this subsection can be written in this other setting by distinguishing between real and complex embeddings of~$K$, see \cite[Appendix~B]{CD20} for the case of relative dimension~$d=1$.
-To avoid confusions with our reference, we nevertheless stick to notation employed in~\cite{GS90a}. \end{rem}
+To avoid confusions with our main reference, we nevertheless stick to the point of view of considering the whole family of complex embeddings of~$K$.

+Notice however that, differently from~\cite{GS90a}, we do not define Green currents as classes modulo the sum by the images of $\partial$ and~$\bar{\partial}$.
+This divergence turns harmless in our treatment, which is only concerned with arithmetic Chow spaces and arithmetic~$\mathbb{R}$-divisors. \end{rem}

 Analogously to the classical geometry setting, one can introduce a notion of rational equivalence for arithmetic $\mathbb{R}$-cycles on~$X$.
 To do this, let $W$ be an integral subscheme of $X$ of codimension~$q-1$, and $f\in K(W)^\times$ a nonzero rational function on it.
 By the use of Lelong-Poincar\'{e} formula, it is possible to define a Green current for $\divi(f)_\sigma$ for all~$\sigma\in\Sigma$, see \cite[section~3.3.3]{GS90a} for the precise definition, and hence obtain an arithmetic $\mathbb{R}$-cycle of codimension $q$ on~$X$, which is denoted by~$\widehat{\divi}(f)$.
 When~$q=1$, this is achieved by setting, for all nonzero rational function~$f\in K(X)^\times$,